Herbert Sutherland

-Herbert Warren Sutherland (26 December 1917 – 1981) was a British author, broadcaster and lecturer.
-He was born in South Shields in 1917 and his father was a Shetland Sea Captain.
+Herbert Warren Sutherland (26 December 1917 – 1981) was an English author, broadcaster and lecturer.
+He was born in South Shields in 1917 and his father was a Shetland sea captain.
 He was educated at Westoe Secondary School and Durham University.
-He lived in High Heaton, Newcastle upon Tyne and worked as a deputy headmaster in a Newcastle secondary modern school and then as a lecturer at Newcastle Polytechnic.
+He lived in High Heaton, Newcastle upon Tyne, and worked as a deputy headmaster in a Newcastle secondary modern school and then as a lecturer at Newcastle Polytechnic.

 Herbert Sutherland had many short stories published, one of which won a prize in a competition held by The Observer.
 He also wrote for broadcasting in radio and television.